Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

 # 12 – Working with Pointers
 **Don’t be afraid of pointers.**

-Mojo needs the concept of *pointer* as a low-level systems language.

-Pointers are really needed to efficiently access memory, instead of having to move around big chunks of data in memory all the time.
+Pointers are a fundamental concept in many low-level systems programming languages, and they exist also in Mojo.
+They offer the following advantages:
+* Memory Efficiency: Pointers allow programs to use memory more efficiently.
+Instead of copying and storing entire data structures, a program can use pointers to reference these structures.
+This is particularly useful when dealing with large data structures.
+* Dynamic Memory Allocation: Pointers enable dynamic memory allocation.
+This means that memory for variables can be allocated and deallocated during runtime, which provides flexibility and control over the memory usage of your program.
+* Data Structures and Algorithms: Pointers are essential for creating complex data structures like trees and linked lists.
+They also enable efficient implementation of various algorithms.
+* Function Arguments: Pointers can be used to pass arguments by reference to a function.
+This means that the function can modify the original data, not just a copy of it.

+In Mojo, pointers are used with care to avoid potential errors.
+For example, the language provides a `UniquePointer` type that cannot be copied, which helps prevent issues like dangling pointers or memory leaks.
+Mojo also allows you to define functions that take owned arguments, enabling you to transfer ownership of a pointer to another function.

 To do low-level things and get the best performance, we need direct access to memory locations, just like C and other low-level languages.
-That's what pointers are for.
 Mojo gives you the power to do whatever you want with pointers.

 We already encountered some examples of Pointer use, particularly in § 7 when defining Structs.